 Penfold offers a link to a tool that can help you decide how much to save.
 It asks for your age and how much you will be investing to calculate what your pot could be worth at your state retirement age.
 The calculator will also tell you how far off your portfolio is from an ideal pot assuming you would need to earn around two-thirds of your working income during retirement.
 You can play around with the calculator to see how changing the contributions affects the final portfolio.

-Once you are happy with how much to contribute you can pick one of its four standard investment plans or one of its two ethical investment options.
-All four standard investment plans, as well as its sustainable investment plan are managed by Blackrock using its MyMap funds that spread your money across a wide range of BlackRock’s iShares passive tracker funds.
+Once you are happy with how much to contribute you can pick one of its three investment plans; 'Standard', 'Sustainable' or 'Shariah'.
+The standard and sustainable investment plans plan are managed by Blackrock using its MyMap funds that spread your money across a wide range of BlackRock’s iShares passive tracker funds.
 These funds correspond to a mix of stocks, bonds and other alternative assets such as real estate across the world.
 Penfold also has a Shariah compliant fund that is managed by HSBC.

 Before agreeing to put money into one of the plans there is a risk acceptance box to read and you must tick to state that you understand and accept the risks.
 Penfold says there are four main things to be aware of and they are: